TcMenu/tcMenu/tcMenuGenerator/README.md

 For 1.7, you can find them here [https://github.com/davetcc/tcMenuXmlPlugins]

 These plugins are versioned and served up from thecoderscorner.com, but essentially, you could take a copy of them from the repository and put it into `~/.tcmenu/plugins` if you really wanted to.
-Further, if you prefer to build from source [packager-all-platforms.md]
+Further, if you prefer to build from source [using the packaging instructions](packager-all-platforms.md)